Annali-Casanueva/annali-casanueva.github.io/pages/en/research.md

 Working papers
 ==============

-* *Going Viral in a Pandemic: Social Media and the Broadening of the Black Lives Matter Movement*{: .papertitle } -- [Current draft](/docs/Black-Lives-Matter-and-COVID-19.pdf).
+* *Late Adoption and Collective Action: \\ Social Media Expansion and the Diffusion of Black Lives Matter*{: .papertitle } -- [Current draft](/docs/Black-Lives-Matter-and-COVID-19.pdf).
    Joint with Avetian, Vladimir; Sardoschau, Sulin; and Saxena, Kritika.

-   *Abstract:* How do modern social movements broaden their base?
+   *Abstract:* This paper explores the impact of social media
-   Prompted by the viral video footage of George Floyd's murder, the Black Lives Matter (BLM) movement gained unprecedented scope in the spring of 2020.
-In this paper, we show that pandemic exposure (COVID-19 related deaths) significantly increased the take-up of social media and subsequently mobilized new segments of society to join the movement for the first time.
-We exploit Super Spreader Events in the early stages of the pandemic as a source of plausibly exogenous variation at the county level and develop a novel index of social media penetration, using information from more than 45 million tweets, google searches and mobility data.
-Our results suggest that social media can be persuasive and inspire action outside of traditional coalitions.
+    expansion in its later stages on collective action, focusing on Black Lives Matter (BLM) protests in 2020.
+Using data from over 100 million tweets and leveraging plausibly exogenous variation in super spreading events, we show that pandemic exposure increased social media adoption in predominantly white, rural, and Republican-leaning counties.
+"Late adopters" played a crucial role in spreading online and offline BLM protests to new areas, mobilizing more effectively than existing users.
+Our evidence suggests a shift in preferences among late adopters, beyond merely reducing coordination costs.
    {: .preview }